Panos Terlemezian

-Panos Terlemezian (Փանոս Թերլեմեզյան; 11 March 1865, Van - 30 April 1941, Yerevan) was an Armenian landscape and portrait painter; known for his support of Armenian nationalist causes.
+Panos Terlemezian (Փանոս Թերլեմեզյան; 11 March 1865, Aygestan near Van – 30 April 1941, Yerevan) was an Armenian landscape and portrait painter; known for his support of Armenian nationalist causes.

 Biography

 His love for painting expressed itself while he was still in elementary school.
 From 1881 to 1885, he studied at the private college operated by Mekertich Portukalian, who inspired him to become one of the first members of his Armenakan Party.
 Then, for four years, he taught drawing and several other subjects in Van.
 In 1890, he was arrested and accused of belonging to a group that opposed the Ottoman government, but was released after six months for lack of evidence.

 After that, his involvement in Armenian nationalism increased and, in 1893, he was forced to flee to Iran.
 From there, he made his way to Tbilisi, where he lived until 1895, working first for a printing office, then for the Armenian language newspaper, Mshak.
-After that, he went to St. Petersburg, where he worked in the studios of Lev Dimitriev-Kavkazsky and took art lessons, with financial support from Mkrtich Khrimian.
+After that, he went to Saint Petersburg, where he worked in the studios of Lev Dimitriev-Kavkazsky and took art lessons, with financial support from Mkrtich Khrimian.

 In 1897, he went to Estonia to work with some friends.
 There, at the request of the Ottoman government, he was arrested and detained.
 Eventually, he was extradited and imprisoned in Yerevan.
 The following year, he was secretly exiled to Iran.
 Shortly after, he managed to elude his guardians and made his way to Paris; continuing his studies at the Académie Julian with Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
 He graduated in 1904 and returned to his home region, once again settling in Tbilisi, where he taught at the Nersisian School.